Overwatered Hydrangea: How To Identify, Treat and Prevent It

 Hydrangea plants are native to moist climates and prefer evenly moist soil.

-However, too much water can be detrimental to a hydrangea as too little water.
+However, too much water can be as detrimental to a hydrangea as too little water.

 While hydrangeas are relatively tolerant of wet conditions, overwatering can lead to several problems, including: